The Subdivision Cost Calculator: Is my Project Worth It?

 - Surveying, engineering and Project management fees

-- Land development costs (demolition, retaining, fencing, site works, drainage etc, useful info on these costs in the how much does site work cost article here)
+- Land development costs (demolition, retaining, fencing, site works, drainage etc,

 - Dwelling build costs (if building)